shokoofehv/Anticipatory-Indicators-of-Human-Walking-Motion/README.md

 The experiment environment consists of five targets and a user.
 Every target has the same y of (x,y) coordinates.

 ## Library
-The library of the trajectories is stored in Assets/Datasets/. it has 6 columns consisting of the ID, (x, y, z), yaw in degress and the target of each trial at each time step.
+The library of the trajectories is stored in Assets/Datasets/.
+It has 6 columns consisting of the ID, (x, y, z), yaw in degress and the target of each trial at each time step.
-The velocities are calculated from the 4th order of the 1st derivative of the position.
-To make all the trials the same length, Dynamic Time Warping is applied to each trial.
-A multivariate Gaussian is used resulting in a mean and variance for each time step of each target.
+The datasets contain two files "train" and "train - multiple start" to indicate one or five starting point respectively.
+To switch between these two you need to toggle the "random_initial_position_flag" in the User Body inspecter, enabled for the multiple starting points and disabled otherwise.

 ## Prediction
-The online simulation trajectory, velocity and the yaw rotation are stored .csv file in Assets/Log/.
+The online simulation trajectory, head rotation, probability of each target and the target are stored in "recordings.csv" file in Assets/Log/.
+The file get clear after each restart.
+To start the simulation with agent, the agent mode in the User Body inspecter should be enabled.
-By comparing the current trajectory of the user to the library in the previous section, the target with the highest probability is returned.

 ### General
-The code can be found in Assets/Scripts/BodyController.cs.
+The codes can be found in Assets/Scripts/.